ratwolfzero/hopalong/README.md

 <https://docs.rs/num-traits/latest/num_traits/sign/fn.signum.html>

-You can run this program from the command line in a terminal, for example ./hopalong a b c num,
+You can run this program from the command line in a terminal.
-if you are using MacOs.

 The number of iterations (num) can be entered as integer or in exponential form such as 1e6.

-Example: ./hopalong -2 -0.33 0.01 2e8
+Example: ./hopalong -2 -0.33 0.01 2e8 (MacOS)

 If you are using a mac with apple silicon you should be able to use the executable in the 'Binary' folder.